learninglab-dev/the-resources/data/resources/projects/gened1042/audacity.md

  ## Inserting Music Beds

+ To import music beds, you follow the same instructions as importing audio files:

+ 1. Navigate File > Import > Audio, and select the file you would like to import.

+2. Click import and the file will appear as a new track in your workspace.

  ## Saving and Exporting Projects

  At the end of a work session, be sure to save your project.